stevenxchung/stevenxchung/README.md

 Author of [Goal-oriented Planning with Technology](https://www.udemy.com/course/goal-oriented-framework/) which provides a novel and more modern goal-oriented framework that leverages continuous learning and modern technology tools to help audiences of all ages create and achieve their goals (currently ~1600+ students enrolled as of writing).

 You may have stumbled across my profile from LinkedIn or after finding my MOOC course notes.
-Please note that many of my more extensive projects are **private** and may be viewable only by appointment.
+Please note that many of my more extensive projects (e.g., digital wallet app, payments as a service, Web3 blockchain streaming service, etc.) are **private** and may be viewable only by appointment.

 - 🔭 I recently finished the MSCS program at [Georiga Tech](https://omscs.gatech.edu/) with focus on [AI](https://www.britannica.com/technology/artificial-intelligence) and [Machine Learning](https://mitsloan.mit.edu/ideas-made-to-matter/machine-learning-explained)
 - 🌱 I’m currently learning [T3 stack](https://create.t3.gg/) and starting some migrations for some of my legacy JS projects